alexandrem/conduit-bmc/docs/DESIGN.md

 The system is composed of three main components:

-1. **Local Agent** – Runs inside the OOB network in each datacenter, registers available BMCs with a Regional Gateway.
+1. **Local Agent** – Runs inside the OOB network in each datacenter, registers available BMCs with a Regional Gateway
-2. **Regional Gateway** – Serves web console interfaces, routes traffic between customers and local agents, and validates delegated tokens from BMC Manager.
+2. **Regional Gateway** – Serves web console interfaces, routes traffic between customers and local agents, and validates delegated tokens from BMC Manager
-3. **BMC Manager** – Central coordination service, responsible for authentication, authorization, and token delegation.
+3. **BMC Manager** – Central coordination service, responsible for authentication, authorization, and token delegation

 Customers interact with the system through: